DaveVoorhis/EnterpriseExemplar/java_backend/README.md

 See `src/main/api/*Api.java` classes in the `api` package for API definitions.

-Each endpoint may specify an @Permit annotation to specify the permission required to access the endpoint.
-E.g.:
+Each API endpoint definition may specify a `@Permit` annotation to specify the permission required to access the endpoint.
+For example, the source below shows how the Demo API POST method for adding 'Demo' items is specified to require the `ADD_DEMO` permission:
 ```java
 ...
 @RestController